Adult Attention Deficit Disorder How Emotional Healing Can Help You

 Here are some things you can do right now that will help:

-- Get to know yourself.
+Get to know yourself.
 Write your life story, focusing on the best of times and the worst of times.
 This is only for you, by the way, unless you just want to share it with someone.
 Either way, don't worry about how it looks or sounds to others.
-Just tell your story--because you are your own best anger management resource.
+Just tell your story--because you are your own best resource for healing.

-- Then, zero in on the most traumatic of your experiences.
+Then, zero in on the most traumatic of your experiences.
 Research by Dr. James Pennebaker has shown that simply writing about traumatic events can lower stress and improve your health!
-Use these journaling guidelines for your trauma writing.

-- Once you have identified what your traumatic experiences are, it will help you to use these imagery techniques to do some emotional healing work.
+Once you have identified what your traumatic experiences are, it will help you to do some emotional healing work.
 This will bring about lasting emotional change--and it may even alter the biochemistry and neurological patterns causing adult attention deficit disorder.